JoshThorntonDev/SDO-A2/README.md

 The load balancer has a security group that only permits internet-based traffic on port 80.

+#### Remote Backend
+The terraform state files are stored in an S3 bucket created during `make bootstrap`.
+They are also locked using DynamoDB.
+This permits multiple people to work on the deployment without having to worry about having an up to date statefile.

 ###### This project is licensed under the MIT Open Source License